egauci/tenon-api-client/README.md

     <style media="screen">
       [[content of css/combo.css]]
     </style>

-CSS files may have URLs  within, such as:

-    background: url(../images/foo.png) no-repeat;
-    background: url("../../images/bar.png");

-Inlining would likely make these URLs incorrect.
-The cssUrlReplacer configuration property is a function that receives the url portion (in the first example above, it would receive *"../images/foo.png"*).
-It returns text to replace it.
-This configuration property is optional.
-It defaults to this:

-    function(url) {
-      return url.replace(/^(\.\.\/)*/, '');
-    }

-This default CSS URL replacer removes any number of "../" substrings from the beginning of the URL.

 The inlined files must be relative to the HTML file.
 For example, if a javascript src attribute in an html file at C:\project\index.html is "js/script.js" then the file should be at